dbt-labs/docs.getdbt.com/website/docs/guides/dbt-ecosystem/sl-partner-integration-guide.md

 Replace the hostname in your existing data platform connection with the relevant dbt Cloud Proxy Server URL (for example, `abc123.proxy.cloud.getdbt.com`).
 All queries you submit through the endpoint will be compiled en route to the data platform.*

-*_Note: This approach will change with the new Semantic Layer connection, which will be able to query all data platforms supported in dbt Cloud through dedicated JDBC/ODBC drivers, and eventually an API._
+*_Note: This approach will change with the new Semantic Layer connection in mid-2023, which will be able to query all data platforms supported in dbt Cloud through dedicated JDBC/ODBC drivers, and eventually an API._

 <!--- tabs for running models and running metrics --->